Retrockit/ansible_lab/README.md

      `cd ansible_lab`

-     `vagrant up`
+3. type: `rm id_rsa*` to delete the reference keys.
+You're going to generate your own keys.

+        a.
+In the same powershell window type: ssh-keygen

+        b.
+When prompted to name keys type: id_rsa

+        c. your id_rsa and id_rsa.pub keys will be saved to the current directory

-3. Wait for the VMs to be created (give or take 3-5 minutes)
+3. Wait for the VMs to be created.
+Vagrant will prompt for your windows credentials to create the SMB share.
+Please provide when asked.

+4. Wait about 3-5 minutes for the VMs to be create

 4. Once done type: